-Subject to satisfying eligibility requirements, Council will provide limited water for domestic and stock use to directly affected landholders; application forms are available on Council's website.
+Subject to satisfying eligibility requirements, Council will provide limited water for domestic and stock use to directly affected landholders, including those at the lake and downstream; application forms are available on Council's website.

 This water is provided under Section 356 of the Local Government Act.